Monese Mobile App Account Review

 You can use your Monese debit card to make payments just like you would with any other MasterCard.
 You can make payments via the mobile app, and you can also pay an individual or company via a bank transfer.
 Any payment between Monese accounts will be free and occur instantly, without any limit on the number of transfers you can make.

 You can also make regular bank transfers to accounts from other banks.
 It is also possible to sign up for Direct Debits with Monese accounts, perfect for ensuring bills are accurate and then paying them.
-Finally, Monese is compatible with Apple Pay.
+Finally, Monese is compatible with Apple Pay and Google Pay.

 Using Monese Abroad